HauntedBees/Out-of-Stock-Jam/README.md

 # Out-of-Stock-Jam
-My submission to the [2022 Out of Stock Game Jam](https://itch.io/jam/out-of-stock) on [itch.io](https://itch.io/).
+My submission to the [2022 Out of Stock Game Jam](https://itch.io/jam/out-of-stock) on [itch.io](https://hauntedbees.itch.io/sonic-shock).

 # License
 All code is [GNU AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) as usual.
-Art assets mostly fall under the [Simplified Pixabay License](https://pixabay.com/service/license/); full credits for those files as well as exceptions will be listed once the project is complete.
+Art assets are all freely licensed from various stock photo and audio websites; individual image sources can be found [here](https://github.com/HauntedBees/Out-of-Stock-Jam/blob/main/Assets/ImageCredits.md) and audio sources can be found [here](https://github.com/HauntedBees/Out-of-Stock-Jam/blob/main/Assets/AudioCredits.md).

 # Current Status
-In development, lots to do.
+It's "done" with 2 hours to spare on the clock.